Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 To add a new item to a web service, we use the HTTP protocol's **POST method.**

 Implementing a POST request is a bit like performing a GET request in reverse, except that for a POST you will need to supply additional parameters to the URLRequest object.

 Commonly required parameters include:

 - The __httpMethod type__ (i.e., “POST”)
 - The __content type__ (JSON, in our case)
-- Or any other ___headers___ required by the web service API (a valid API Key, for example)
+- Or any other __headers__ specifically required by your target web service API (a valid API Key, for example)

 ### STEP 1: Set Up the Session and Requests